 Stony meteorites also do not bury themselves into the ground to great depth, unless perhaps the ground is very soft.

 Two people have sent me photos of what were clearly gullies on a steep slope that were formed by water running downhill.
-These were not formed by meteorites skipping along the ground.
+These were not formed by meteorites skipping or rolling along the ground.